availabs/qwiAPI/README.md

 For example, to request 'TurnOvrS' and 'Payroll', the query portion of the request would contain `?fields=TurnOvrs&fields=Payroll`.

-A more detailed explanation of the query parameter syntax follows in the [API Syntax]() section, and examples can be found in the [Examples]() section.
+A more detailed explanation of the query parameter syntax follows in the [Syntax and Examples]() section.

 Note that the status flag for each indicator is also available.
 Status flag names are simply the indicator name prepended with an 's'.